ClusterM/wg-obfuscator/README.md

 * **Multi-section configuration files**
   Supports both simple configuration files and command-line arguments for quick one-off runs or advanced automation.
 You can define multiple obfuscator instances within a single configuration file.
 * **Detailed and customizable logging**
-  Verbosity levels range from errors-only to full packet-level traces for advanced troubleshooting and analytics.
+  Verbosity levels range from error-only output to full packet-level traces for advanced troubleshooting and analytics.
 * **Cross-platform and lightweight**
   Available as binaries for Linux, Windows, and Mac, as well as tiny multi-arch Docker images (amd64, arm64, arm/v7, arm/v6, 386, ppc64le, s390x).
 The images are extremely small and suitable even for embedded routers like MikroTik.
 * **Very low dependency footprint**
-  No huge libraries or frameworks.
+  No large external libraries or frameworks are required.
 * **Android client**
-  A very simple Android port of the obfuscator is available: https://github.com/ClusterM/wg-obfuscator-android/ - it allows you to obfuscate WireGuard traffic on Android devices, including phones, tablets, and Android TVs.
+  A very simple Android port of the obfuscator is available: https://github.com/ClusterM/wg-obfuscator-android/ — it allows you to obfuscate WireGuard traffic on Android devices, including phones, tablets, and Android TVs.

 ## Basic Concept